Clery Act / Campus Security Authorities

 In addition to reporting crime statistics, the University also has a responsibility to notify the campus community about any crimes that pose an ongoing threat to the community.
 Even if you are not sure whether an ongoing threat exists, immediately contact the University Police Department.

 CSAs should not investigate crimes or attempt to determine whether in fact a crime occurred.
-Rather, a CSA’s obligation is to simply report the information s/he has as soon as possible.
+Rather, a CSA’s obligation is to simply report the information as soon as possible.

 The University is required to disclose statistics for the following offenses that occur on campus, in or on noncampus buildings or property owned or controlled by the University, and public property within or immediately adjacent to our campus: